Meet Us

 Olivia Rooke, Office Manager/Equine Specialist.
 Natural Lifemanship Level 1 Trained.
 She/Her

-Olivia is a 2015 graduate of SUNY Adirondack with a Liberal Arts Math/Science degree.
-Olivia started at Haven Oaks in October of 2021 and joined the AEAP team in February 2022.
-A natural leader with a gift for compassionate communication and impeccable organization, Olivia has quickly become an integral part of the team.
+Olivia is a 2015 graduate of SUNY Adirondack with a Liberal Arts Math/Science degree and started with AEAP in 2022.
+A natural leader with a gift for compassionate communication and impeccable organization, Olivia quickly became an integral part of the team.
 When she’s not working, you can find her tending to her plants and caring for her horse, Honey.

 Therapy Horses: